Rahul664/did-i-cite-this/README.md

 ## 🧪 Why I Built This

-As a research student, I’ve been caught in the chaos of BibTeX mess-ups more times than I’d like to admit — especially when working in large collaborations.
-This tool exists to make sure **you don’t have to go through that**.
+As a research student, I’ve been caught in the chaos of BibTeX mess-ups more times than I’d like to admit — especially when working in collaborations.

+This tool exists to make sure **you don’t have to go through that manually**.

 ---

 ## ☕ Like the tool?
-Buy me a coffee!

-If this little utility saved you some headache (or panic), feel free to show support here:
+If this little utility saved you some chaos, feel free to show support here:

 <p align="center">
   <a href="https://www.buymeacoffee.com/rahulsh">